Setting up a multidomain test environment

-Now, in order to test b2evo on multiple domains all from the development machine, the easiest thing is to set up some fake domains for use in the test URLS.
+In order to test b2evo on multiple domains all from the development machine, the easiest way is to set up some fake domains for use in the test URLS.

 hosts file with a text editor.